 “In love he predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of his will, to the praise of his glorious grace, with which he has blessed us in the Beloved.”
 Ephesians 1:5-6

-This grand salvation we have in Christ shows the infinite nature of God’s glory.
+Our grace-enabled salvation in Christ shows the world God’s glory.
 Our the new life in Jesus is also to be for His praise!

 [To learn more, read: What You Need to Know About God’s Love]